Counseling Degrees & Licenses in Alabama

 Counseling degrees and licenses in Alabama will also be in high demand in the coming years.
 According to the Alabama Department of Mental Health, there are more than 200,000 Alabama citizens with mental illnesses, developmental disabilities, and substance use disorders.

-In order to earn a counseling license in Alabama, the Alabama Board of Examiners in Counseling requires that licensees have a master’s degree in counseling from a program consisting of a minimum of 48 graduate semester-hours (or 72 quarter-hours) at a regionally accredited college or university that is also accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or Commission on Rehabilitation and Education (CORE) accredited program.
-The main regional accrediting authority in the state is the Southern Association of Colleges and Schools.
+To earn a counseling license in Alabama, the Alabama Board of Examiners in Counseling requires that licensees have a master’s degree in counseling from a program consisting of a minimum of 60 graduate semester-hours (or 90 quarter-hours) at a regionally accredited college or university that is also accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), Commission on Rehabilitation and Education (CORE) accredited program, or the content equivalent of CACREP or CORE in the above specified hours.
+The main regional accrediting authority in the state is the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Accredited Counseling Degree Programs in Alabama

-The school’s College of Education offers a master of education in school counseling program which is a 48-semester-hour program that includes a 100-hour practicum and two 600-hour internships.
-The master of science in clinical mental health counseling program is a 60-semester-hour program that also includes a practicum and two internships.
+Alabama State University is a historically Black public university founded in 1867.
+The school’s College of Education offers a master of education in school counseling program, a 60-semester-hour program that includes two three-credit internships and a three-credit practicum.
+The master of science in clinical mental health counseling program is a 60-semester-hour program that also includes practicums and an internship.
 The educational specialist in school counseling program is 33 to 36 semester-hours and includes one to two internships (300-600 clinical hours).
-The educational specialist degree in clinical mental health counseling is a 33- to 36-semester-hour program which also includes one to two internships.
+The educational specialist degree in clinical mental health counseling is a 33- to 36-semester-hour program, including one to two internships.

-Programs are offered in-person, online, hybrid.
+Programs are offered in-person, online, and hybrid.
 The school’s College of Health Sciences offers a master of science in rehabilitation counseling.
-To complete the master’s degree program in rehabilitation counseling, students must complete a minimum of 51 semester-hours and take the Certified Rehabilitation Counselor’s exam.
-Effective fall 2022, students will be required to complete 60 semester-hours.
+To complete the master’s degree program in rehabilitation counseling, students must complete a minimum of 60 semester-hours and take the Certified Rehabilitation Counselor’s exam.

 Graduates of the school’s occupational therapy program are eligible to sit for the national certification examination for the occupational therapist, administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the graduate will be an occupational therapist, registered (OTR).
+After completing this exam, the graduate will be an occupational therapist, registered (OTR).

 - Location: Montgomery, Alabama

-- Accreditation: The school counseling and clinical mental health counseling, and rehabilitation counseling programs are accredited through CACREP; the occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE)
+- Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); school counseling, clinical mental health counseling, and rehabilitation counseling programs (Council for Accreditation of Counseling & Related Educational Programs (CACREP)); occupational therapy program (Accreditation Council for Occupational Therapy Education (ACOTE))

 - Location: Auburn, Alabama

-The clinical mental health counseling program prepares students for LPC licensure in Alabama, Georgia, and other states.
-The school counseling program prepares students to address the needs of elementary and secondary students’ academic, career, and personal/social development.
+The master of science degree in clinical mental health counseling prepares students for LPC licensure in Alabama, Georgia, and other states.
+The master of science degree in school counseling prepares students to address the needs of elementary and secondary students’ academic, career, and personal/social development.
 Completion of this program leads to eligibility for Class A teacher certification in school counseling.
-Successful completion of the Praxis II exam is required prior to beginning any internships.
+Successful completion of the Praxis II exam is required before beginning any internships.

-The school counseling program has two options: traditional certification or non-certification.
-Individuals pursuing the traditional approach to school counseling certification must hold a bachelor’s- or master’s-level professional educator certificate in a teaching field or master’s level professional educator certificate in another area of instructional support.
-The CACREP-accredited non-certified option does require a bachelor’s degree but does not require an educator certificate.
+The school counseling program has two options: traditional certification and non-certification.
+Individuals pursuing the traditional approach to school counseling certification must hold a bachelor’s- or master’s-level professional educator certificate in a teaching field or a master’s level professional educator certificate in another area of instructional support.
+The CACREP-accredited non-certified option requires a bachelor’s degree but not an educator certificate.

 - Location: Jacksonville, Alabama

 Troy University is a public university founded in 1887.
 The school has a wealth of counseling educational programs to choose from.
-Their life-changing counseling programs include master of science (MS) degrees in addictions counseling, rehabilitation counseling, clinical mental health counseling, and student affairs counseling.
+Their counseling programs include master of science (MS) degrees in substance abuse, rehabilitation, clinical mental health, school counseling, and student affairs counseling.
+The graduate counseling programs train professional counselors to positively and significantly impact many people’s lives.
+The school counseling program is certified by the State Department of Education for the State of Alabama.

 They offer a non-licensure, non-certification general counseling master of science as well as master of science and educational specialist degrees in school counseling and education specialist counseling.
 This EdS degree provides a post-master’s training and experience program to help mental health counselors to prepare for supervision and leadership roles.

-Many of the school’s programs are offered at a variety of Alabama and Florida campuses and are offered as blended programs, which combine both online and face-to-face courses.
-They also offer post-master’s certificates focusing on addictions, clinical counseling, counseling military populations, counseling deaf and hard of hearing populations, and counseling infants and young children.
+Many of the school’s programs are offered at various Alabama and Florida campuses and starting in August 2024, were offered as fully online programs.
+These tracks include rehabilitation, clinical mental health, and school counseling.
+They comprise asynchronous, synchronous, and residency components.
+Finally, the school also offers post-master’s certificates focusing on addictions, clinical counseling, counseling military populations, counseling deaf and hard-of-hearing populations, and counseling infants and young children.

 - Location: Troy, Alabama